 We strongly recommend you bring your Validation Certificate and Policy Wording with you when you travel.

 What should I do if I need to make a change to my policy/details?

 If you need to make a change to your policy/details you can use your on-line login.
 There are lots of different functionalities here.
 If you are unable to make the required change/upgrade please contact us on 0333 355 6181 and we will be happy to assist you.

 What area does Egypt, Canary Islands, Morocco, Tunisia and Turkey come under on your policies?

 All of the above destinations would be covered on a European policy.

-What should I or any of my travelling companions do if I/we have a pre-existing medical condition?
+What should I or any of my travelling companions do if I/we have a medical condition?

-This policy contains important conditions in relation to health.
+This travel insurance policy contains important conditions and exclusions in relation to the health of travellers, close relatives and travelling companions.
 For further information please click here.

-If cover is refused for your pre-existing medical condition, we will only exclude any claims relating to that medical condition.
-The rest of your travel insurance cover will not be affected by this exclusion.
+If the policy does not cover your medical condition(s), all claims directly or indirectly related to that medical condition will be excluded.
+The rest of your travel insurance cover will not affected by this exclusion.

 I already have a policy but I’ve recently been diagnosed with a new medical condition.
 What do I do?